Welcome to Trinity’s SEND page.

-- When a student has been identified with SEN their work will be differentiated by the class teacher to enable them to access the curriculum and make progress.
+- When a student has been identified with SEN their work may need to be differentiated by the class teacher to enable them to access the curriculum and make progress.

-- Teaching Assistants may be allocated to support teaching staff where there are pupils who have an Education Health Care Plan in a lesson.
+- Teaching Assistants may be allocated to support teaching staff where there are students who have an Education Health Care Plan in a lesson.

-- All students identified with SEN will have an IEP which will be monitored termly.
+- All students identified with SEN will have an IEP which is monitored termly.

-- Appropriate agreed specialist equipment may be used to support pupils within lessons e.g. laptop, reading pen.
+- Appropriate agreed specialist equipment may be used to support students within lessons e.g. laptop, reading pen.

 How will I know how my child is doing?

-- At Trinity we promote a partnership with our parents to ensure that all pupils enjoy, achieve and continually make progress.
+- At Trinity we promote a partnership with our parents to ensure that all students enjoy, achieve and continually make progress.

-- Parents and class teachers can communicate with one another daily through the pupils’ journal.
+- Parents and class teachers can communicate with one another daily through the students’ journal.